Professor James Cox (PhD)

 Past President, British Association for the Study of Religions

-Co-editor of Bloomsbury's Advances in Religious Studies Series
+Founding Editor, Bloomsbury's Advances in Religious Studies Series

-Past General Secrectary of the African Association for the Study of Religions and Past Deputry General Secretary of the European Association for the Study of Religions
+Past General Secretary, African Association for the Study of Religions

 Phenomenology of Religion